frede791/avl_automation/README.md

 # Setup

 In order to run this program, it is necessary to download AVL and run the setup.sh

+# IMPORTANT POINTS TO NOTE
+A control surface in AVL is always defined from left to right.
+This means you need to first provide the left edge of a surface and then the right edge.
+If you do this the opposite way around, a surface will essentially be defined upside down.